stephenykk/stephenykk.github.io/source/_drafts/Next-js-beginner-guide.md

 `makeStore` create store instance per-request

-useEffect only runs on the client, useSelector  useState runs both on server and client?
+`useEffect` only runs on the client
+`useSelector`  `useState` runs both on server and client?

+state levels:
+- app level
+- request level
-state levels: app level / request level / route level or page level
+- route level or page level